sara-nl/BeeHub/INSTALL.md

 * java
 * unzip

 One or more dependencies installed by Composer also require PHP extensions.
-At the moment of writing, most noticable:
+At the moment of writing, most noticeable:

 * dom
 * xsl